akras14/alexkras.com/posts/2016/header-invalid-chars/post.md

 If you look at the [rules.js](https://github.com/akras14/validate-http-header/blob/master/rules.js) file you will see that it exports 4 functions:

-- For header name
+- For the header name
     - **validHeaderName** - Accepts a header name and returns true if header name is valid
     - **cleanHeaderName** - Accepts a header name and returns a valid header name, removing unwanted characters
-- For header value
+- For the header value
     - **validHeaderValue** - Accepts a header value and returns true if header value is valid
     - **cleanHeaderValue** - Accepts a header value and returns a valid header value, removing unwanted characters

-The two **validate** functions (`checkInvalidHeaderChar` and `checkIsHttpToken`) were copy/pasted from [the node source](https://github.com/nodejs/node/blob/master/lib/_http_common.js).
+The two **validate** functions validHeaderName and validHeaderValue are using copy/pasted `checkInvalidHeaderChar` and `checkIsHttpToken` from [the node source](https://github.com/nodejs/node/blob/master/lib/_http_common.js).

 **These functions will need to be updated as the Node implementation changes.**

 The **clean** functions used the same logic as the **validate** functions, but instead of simply returning true or false, they return a new header name or value with unwanted characters removed.

-It may be helpful to look at the [test file rules.js](https://github.com/akras14/validate-http-header/blob/master/test/rules.test.js) too see some examples of valid and invalid headers.
+It may be helpful to look at the [test file for rules.js](https://github.com/akras14/validate-http-header/blob/master/test/rules.test.js) too see some examples of valid and invalid headers.

 ### example.js

 In [example.js](https://github.com/akras14/validate-http-header/blob/master/example.js) you can see a sample implementation of how you might want to hook something like rules.js into your own code.

-It's a module that exports only one function called **cleanHeaders**, which accepts http headers represented as a JavaScript object, and goes through every header key and value, removing unwanted characters.
+It's a module that exports only one function called **cleanHeaders**, which accepts http headers represented as a JavaScript object, and goes through every header name(key) and value, removing unwanted characters.

 You can check out the [test file for example.js](https://github.com/akras14/validate-http-header/blob/master/test/example.test.js) to see how it works.
 But it will boil down to something like this: